 The studies on silicone implants will continue even as they are available to the public and the data accumulated over the past 14 years will continue to be evaluated.
 "Silicone implants are wonderful when used in the right person.
-The approval allows me to offer my patients a choice between silicone and saline," says Dr. Cruise.
+The approval allows me to offer my patients a choice between silicone and saline," says Joseph T Cruise, MD.
 "Many of my patients come to me wondering which implants are best for them."

-To help patients understand better which implants to choose, Dr. Cruise developed a list of questions each woman considering implants should read.
+To help patients understand better which implants to choose, Joseph T Cruise, MD developed a list of questions each woman considering implants should read.